iGentAI/ferrous/docs/ROADMAP.md

   - Some monitoring and security features are implemented
   - SCAN command family is implemented for production use cases
 - **Feature Completeness (Group 5)**: 🟡 Largely Complete
-  - **Scripting (Lua)**: ✅ Largely complete with GIL implementation
+  - **Scripting (Lua)**: ✅ Complete with MLua integration
-    - Access to KEYS/ARGV arrays now works correctly
+    - Full Lua 5.1 compatibility via production-ready MLua library
-    - redis.call and redis.pcall functions now work correctly
+    - Complete Redis Lua API with proper sandboxing
-    - Transaction semantics partially implemented (needs refinement)
+    - All SCRIPT commands and EVAL/EVALSHA functionality working
-    - cjson.encode and cjson.decode now fully working
+    - Production-ready performance and security characteristics
   - Streams and other extended data types not yet implemented

 ### Current Priority Focus

 Based on the current implementation state and performance achievements, these are the highest priority remaining tasks:

-1. **Lua Transaction Rollback** - Improve error handling and rollback behavior
+1. **Extended Security** - Additional protection mechanisms
-2. **Extended Security** - Additional protection mechanisms
+2. **Key Migration Commands** - For cluster preparation
-3. **Key Migration Commands** - For cluster preparation
+3. **Streams Implementation** - Redis streams data type for advanced use cases

 ## Performance Achievement